GESSEL advises Anwim S.A. on its investment in the eMila petrol stations network

 Enterprise Investors is one of the largest private equity firms in Central and Eastern Europe.
 Active since 1990, the firm has nine funds with total capital exceeding EUR 2.5 billion.
 These funds have invested EUR 1.9 billion in 143 companies across a range of sectors and exited 128 companies with total gross proceeds of EUR 3.7 billion.

-The GESSEL team working on this project was led by Krzysztof Jasiński, senior associate, supported by Paulina Maciąg, associate and Bartłomiej Woźniak, managing associate.
+The GESSEL team working on this project was led by Krzysztof Jasiński, senior associate, supported by Paulina Maciąg, associate and Bartłomiej Woźniak, PhD, managing associate.
 Krzysztof Jasiński also led the due diligence team composed of Paulina Maciąg, Agnieszka Nowacka, Anna Haciuk, Diana Strzałkowska and Iwona Gielo-Benza.
 Overall responsibility for the project on our firm’s part rested with Marcin Macieszczak, managing partner.

 The antitrust aspects of the project – delicate insofar as the deal involved two entities competing closely in a highly regulated market – were handled by Karolina Krzal-Kwiatkowska, senior associate, working under the supervision of Bernadeta Kasztelan-Świetlik, partner.